martyvona/ArduMon/README.md

 ./demo_client_native PORT
 ```

-where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, where n is the serial port number shown in `arduino-cli board list` (or the number of the serial port corresponding to your USB-to-serial conveter, if you are using one).
+where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, and N is the serial port number shown in `arduino-cli board list` (or the number of the serial port corresponding to your USB-to-serial conveter, if you are using one).

 ## Building the Demo for Arduino